Indian e-scooter maker Ather readies new models and exports after subsidy cuts

 "This shift means we are having to fast track product launches and invest more in product development," he added.

-As part of a long-term growth strategy, Ather is aiming for more than 50% of its sales to come from global markets by the end of the century, Mehta said.
+As part of a long-term growth strategy, Ather is aiming for more than 50% of its sales to come from global markets by the end of the decade, Mehta said.

 Ather, India's third-largest e-scooter maker after Softbank Group-backed 9984.T Ola Electric and local TVS Motor TVSM.NS, plans to add a scooter designed for use by different members of a family to its current two-model lineup aimed at individual riders, Mehta said.